EnigmaCurry/blog.rymcg.tech/content/blog/podman/podman-01-cloud-init.md

 At the end of all this, you should now be able to open your web browser to https://whoami.example.com (or whatever domain you chose.) and see the debug text from the whoami service.
-If you went with the default staging `ACME_CA`, you will instead be greeted with an error about the the certificate being invalid.
-This is expected behaviour until you use the production Lets Encrypt `ACME_CA`; if you check the certificate in the URL bar, it will be issued by `Fake LE Intermediate` authority; confirm the exception in your browser, and you should still be able to visit the whoami page anyway.
+If you went with the default staging `ACME_CA`, you will instead be greeted with an error about the certificate being invalid.
+This is expected behaviour until you use the production Lets Encrypt `ACME_CA`;
+if you check the certificate in the URL bar, it will be issued by `Fake LE Intermediate` authority; confirm the exception in your browser, and you should still be able to visit the whoami page anyway.
 If you used the production `ACME_CA`, you should see a valid certificate from `Let's Encrypt Authority`, and see the whoami output right away.